What is food business insurance?

 Business insurance policies that commonly include food business insurance are:

-What policies does food liability insurance?
+What policies does food liability insurance cover?

 Here are some coverage options for your food-related business: